NafiuRahman77/BusbuddyDemo/README.md

 # BusBuddy

-**BusBuddy** is a smart mobile application designed to provide a seamless and efficient bus service experience for students, teachers, and bus staff of **Bangladesh University of Engineering and Technology (BUET)**.
-Tailored to meet the unique transportation needs of each user group, the app offers a wide range of features.
+**BusBuddy** is a smart mobile application designed to provide an efficient bus service experience for students, teachers, and bus staff of **Bangladesh University of Engineering and Technology (BUET)**.
+This application was developed to meet the unique transportation needs of each user group, providing a long range of features.

 ## Features